-There is usually a big military presence with the usual Memorial day scheduling, along with big parades down the home straight and amazing renditions of the national anthems.
-How the pre-race will shape up this year remains to be seen.
+There is usually a big military presence with the usual scheduling around Memorial Day, along with big parades down the home straight and amazing renditions of the national anthems.

 At Indy, the drivers take the start in a three-wide rolling formation.
 This is the only race they even attempt to do such a thing and it truly is one of the best spectacles in racing as the whole field shuffle their way towards the first of four turns.